milonmaze/privacy-terms-observatory/www.linkedin.com/legal/privacy-policy.md

 Other Important Information
 Introduction

 We are a social network and online platform for professionals.
 People use our Services to find and be found for business opportunities, to connect with others and find information.
-Our Privacy Policy applies to any Member or
+Our Privacy Policy applies to any Member or Visitor to our Services.

 Our registered users (“Members”) share their professional identities, engage with their network, exchange knowledge and professional insights, post and view relevant content, learn and develop skills, and find business and career opportunities.
 Content and data on some of our Services is viewable to non-members (“Visitors”).